What is Social Forestry?

 It has received a number of awards for its work : a gold medal from the Royal Forestry Society and first prize in the Community Woodland section of the Excellence in Forestry Awards in 2015 and a gold medal and first prize for Community Woodlands from the Royal Welsh Agricultural Society in 2016.

-The Centre is also a leading provider of training for people who want a qualification to deliver Social Forestry and runs 4 day level 3 OCN courses.
+The Centre is also a leading provider of training for people who want to deliver Social Forestry and runs 4 day level 3 OCN courses.
 It recognises that cost is a limiting factor for many people and so fees are kept to a minimum and free camping and all food is included.

 For further details, contact the Centre.